saschaschramm/github-copilot/README.md

     }
 }
 ```

+### Fill in the middle
+Copilot will likely support [Fill in the Middle](https://arxiv.org/pdf/2207.14255.pdf) in the future.
+Currently the parameter `isFimEnabled` is set to `false`.
+Activating `Fill in the Middle` would result in not only the prefix but also the suffix being transmitted to the model.

 ### Results
 We have evaluated the copilot model `cushman-ml` with the [HumanEval](https://github.com/openai/human-eval) dataset.
 Out of 164 programming problems, the model can solve `56.10%`.